bkosaraju/inferencer/README.md

 Where can I get the latest release?
 -----------------------------------
-You can download source from [SCM](https://github.com/bkosaraju/utils).
+You can get source from [SCM](https://github.com/bkosaraju/inferencer).

 Alternatively you can pull binaries from the central Maven repositories:
 For mvn: